Column: Video proved Michael Drejka wasn’t standing his ground

 That’s the problem with Stand Your Ground.
 There’s too much guesswork involved, and there won’t always be cameras to fill in the blanks.

-Joe Henderson has had a 45-year career in newspapers, including the last nearly 42 years at The Tampa Tribune, where he covered sports, politics and city government.
-The column moved on website FloridaPolitics.com.
+Joe Henderson has had a 45-year career in newspapers.
+This column moved on FloridaPolitics.com.

 Post a comment as